keks24/torbrowser-launcher-bash/README.md

 ```

 # Usage
 1. Execute `torbrowser`.
-This will download the `latest` archive from https://dist.torproject.org/torbrowser/ to `/home/username/.cache/torbrowser/`:
+This will download the `latest` archive from https://dist.torproject.org/torbrowser/ to `/home/$(id --user --name)/.cache/torbrowser/`:
 ```bash
 $ torbrowser
 ```